 - Exposure by routes other than inhalation, usually dermal, is often a major reason why there is less than perfect concordance between air sampling and biological monitoring.
 This is often the strongest argument for doing biological monitoring.

 - Physiological makeup and health status of the worker, such as body build, diet (water and fat intake), metabolism, body fluid composition, age, gender, pregnancy, medication, and disease state.

-- Occupational exposure factors, such as the work-rate intensity and duration, skin exposure, temperature and humidity, co-exposure to other chemicals, and other work habits.
+- Occupational exposure factors, such as the work-rate intensity and duration, temperature and humidity, co-exposure to other chemicals, and other work factors.